amazon-connect/voicemail-express-amazon-connect/README.md

 1. Voicemail stored in S3 as a .wav file
 2. Transcription of the voicemail
 3. Presigned URL that provides access to the voicemail without the need for authentication into the AWS account hosting Amazon Connect.
 4. Voicemail is packaged for delivery, including the transcription, presigned URL, and contact data.
-It is then delivered as an Amazon Connect Task.
+It is then delivered as an Amazon Connect Task or via email using Amazon Simple Email Service (SES).

 Voicemails are configured for a retention period of up to 7 days.
 After 7 days, the recordings are the presigned URL is no longer valid, and the recordings are lifecycled.
 During deployment, you have the option to configre the lifecycle window, if desired.
 Additionally, you have the option to keep, archive, or delete voicemail recordings.